 Setting up Redis

 If you’ve got all three covered, let’s get started.
-I’m too lazy to write a nginx + php-fpm installation guide now but you can refer to this article to setup the necessary applications on your vps.
+This redis config works well with this centos + nginx + php-fpm installation in a vps.
 Install nginx and php-fpm, make sure it’s configured properly to run WordPress.

 Install redis on your server, here’s a clean and easy to follow guide for installing redis on CentOS.
 Make sure Redis is running on your server before continuing.